 This final sign is a little controversial, but I believe if you don’t value your work, you’re not valuing your business.
 There are no official industry standard VA rates, and the Society of Virtual Assistants has a great blog – “Minimum Prices for Virtual Assistants” on why they haven’t just set a standard.
 For me, what’s more important, when it comes to charging rates, is that you’re charging what you believe you’re worth.
 That may not always feel comfortable for you, but it absolutely must be something you take seriously in your business.

 Helping you take your business seriously

 If your business is bumbling along and you think you might benefit from some regular support – our peer to peer membership might be exactly the thing you are looking for.
 Remember, I have been there and done this, I know what it is like to be at home working alone, trying to build and grow the VA business when really all I wanted to do was brainstorm issues with other like-minded VA business owners.
 I wanted to be able to chat at the water cooler or in the Ladies loos but instead, I felt isolated.
 Perhaps you feel this too.
-If you would like to join us in the Be Awesome Club – now is your chance to join.
+If you would like to join us in the VA Membership – now is your chance to join.